brendanhay/amazonka/README.md

 ### Retries

-Various services support some rudimentary, or potentially more exotic retry logic.
+Various services support some form of rudimentary or exotic retry logic.

 Usually it is some form of exponential back _on_, with general server errors, rate limit exceeded errors, or service unavailable errors handled in the common cases.